 Spot2fish Privacy Policy

-This privacy policy governs your use of the software application Spot2fish (“Application”) for mobile devices and desktop ("Computer") devices that was created by Mascio Apps LLC.
-The Application is used to manage, create, and find fishing spots.
+This privacy policy governs your use of the software application Spot2fish ("Application") for mobile devices and desktop ("Computer") devices that is owned and operated by Mascio Apps LLC, an Ohio limited liability company.
+Spot2fish is a social platform for anglers that is used to create, manage, find and share fishing spots, to publish posts and photos, to follow other anglers and build a profile, and to interact with our AI fishing guide, Skipper.
 This privacy policy has been compiled to better serve those who are concerned with how their 'Personally Identifiable Information' (PII) is being used online.
 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

 What personal information do we collect from the people that visit our blog, website or app?